As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

 In this article, we will unpack this notion, and look into the way recent history has, by changing notions of relatedness, impacted society at large.

-Theories of intelligence have, in the meantime became more inclusive as the field of psychology came to acknowledge the fact that different types of intelligence did indeed exist and, contrary to what was previously believed, they could not be hierarchized.
+Theories of intelligence have became more inclusive as the field of psychology came to acknowledge the fact that different types of intelligence did indeed exist and, contrary to what was previously believed, they could not be hierarchized.

 This shift also occurred at a point in time in which the importance of IQ or general intellectual ability was felt to be overestimated and not a solid measure and predicator of success.